Contract automation

 1) Saves Time and Costs

-A study by, WeShare reported that lawyers saved 82% of their time by adopting automation.
-That’s time they could redirect toward client service, strategic thinking, and high-value legal work.
+WeShare study has indicated that lawyers saved 82% of their time with the adoption of automation.
+That is time they could shift to client service, strategy and high-value legal work.

 2) Simplified Contract Creation

-This not only makes life easier for legal teams but also empowers sales, HR, and procurement departments to handle simple contracts without waiting for legal support.
+This does not only simplify the life of legal teams but also enables the sales, HR and procurement departments to manage simple contracts without having to wait to be assisted by the legal team.

 3) Improved Compliance